Talk to others with an Ostomy

 Greg

 Hi Elaine.
 Could you tell us how far above your skin is your stoma?
-If it close to your skin, like 1/2 inch or less, then it can certainly irritate your skin and cause itchiness.
-Even with a convex disc it's just a temporary fix the more days you leave your pouch on.
-In 1990 I had an ostomy nurse look at my stoma that was too close to my skin.
-My barrier would melt from the output and I had to change my pouch every second day.
-She said it would be best to see gastroenterologist for another opinion.
+If it is close to your skin, like 1/2 inch or less, then it can certainly irritate your skin and cause itchiness.
+Even with a convex disc, it's just a temporary fix.
+The more days you leave your pouch on, the more it will irritate your skin.
+In 1990, I had an ostomy nurse look at my stoma that was too close to my skin.
+My barrier would melt from the output, and I had to change my pouch every second day.
+She said it would be best to see a gastroenterologist for another opinion.
 The gastroenterologist recommended a surgeon to me to lift out the stoma a bit higher so that anything that came out of the stoma would fall more into the pouch.
 It was a minor revision that made huge results.

-I would try seals to get a nice snug tight fit around your stoma, there are many diffent makes of them your ostomy nurse might be able to get you some free samples to try to see if they make a difference
+I would try seals to get a nice snug tight fit around your stoma.
+There are many different makes of them.
+Your ostomy nurse might be able to get you some free samples to try to see if they make a difference.

 Hi Lily,

 Thank you for your reply.
-I have had my ileostomy for 8yrs.
-I usually have output that is fairly thick, sometime gets thinner depending on what I eat.
+I have had my ileostomy for 8 years.
+I usually have output that is fairly thick, sometimes gets thinner depending on what I eat.

 I have mostly used a ring, now the convex because of the stoma changing from sticking out about an inch to flush with my skin.
-I had a hernia and prolapse repair snout 11/2 years ago.
+I had a hernia and prolapse repair about 1 1/2 years ago.

 I am trying one of those paste sticks from Coloplast.
-I take a small piece and roll it in my hand then wrap it yo fill in that little space.
-How do you get the ring is barrier to to stick to the small red area around the base if the stoma?
+I take a small piece and roll it in my hand then wrap it to fill in that little space.
+How do you get the ring or barrier to stick to the small red area around the base of the stoma?

 I think you are right when you say the itching is coming from around the base of the stoma, then feeling like it itches around the outside.